bhrutledge/resume/brian-rutledge-resume.md

 #### Software Engineering Intern
 2001

-- Designed and developed a Perl web app for automated regression testing of network devices
+- Designed and developed a Perl web application for automated regression testing of network devices

 ### Nationwide Services Company